 A structured engagement with a clear beginning and end.
 You know what you're getting and when before we start.

-Dr. Golla brings over 30 years of continuous cybersecurity and systems engineering experience to every assessment — from network security research at Alcatel-Lucent Bell Labs, to a sensitive critical internet infrastructure security evaluation for Nokia (2023), to IoT security engineering at Texas Instruments and Masergy, to government cloud security at Amazon Kuiper.
-He holds a PhD in Computer Engineering from SMU, an MBA from UT Dallas, 10+ US and European patents, and is an IEEE Senior Member.
-His security practice began in the 1990s — before most AI security frameworks existed.
+Dr. Golla brings 35 years of continuous cybersecurity and systems engineering experience to every assessment — from network security research at Alcatel-Lucent Corporate Research Labs, to a sensitive critical internet infrastructure security evaluation for Nokia (2023), to IoT security and systems architecture at Texas Instruments and Amazon Kuiper.
+He holds a PhD in Computer Engineering from SMU and an MBA from UT Dallas, and is an IEEE Senior Member.
+His security practice began before AI security was a recognized discipline.
+For the full work history, see LinkedIn.

 Start with a free 30-minute AI security posture conversation.
 No obligation — just a clear-eyed look at where your AI deployment is exposed and what it would take to address it.